GitHub-TC/EmpyrionWebAccess/EmpyrionModWebHost/Readme.md

 Have fun playing and server operation wishes
 ASTIC/TC

-## First login
+## installation
-So that the integrated web server knows under which URL he should be attainable a text file "appsettings.json" in the Savegame directory can be configured under \[Savegame\]\\MODs\\EWA.
-Several serverURLs are suggested - under Http and HttpsDefaultCert only one entry "Url" may remain other MUST be deleted.

-Note: The web server runs exclusively via HTTPS and uses the HTTP only for forwarding to HTTPS.
+* Extract the contents of the ZIP file into the directory \[EGS\]\\Content\\Mods.
+* Start EGS and then rename the file "xstart.txt" into "start.txt" in the savegame directory \[Savegame\]\\Mods\\EWA

 !!!
 IMPORTANT !!!
-EmpyrionWebAccess does not start automatically but there must be a "start.txt" file in the directory \[Savegame\]\\MODs\\ EWA.
+EmpyrionWebAccess does not start automatically but there must be a "start.txt" file in the directory \[Savegame\]\\MODs\\EWA.
 Now, such a file must be created.

+# Web server configuration
+By default, the EWA can be reached at https://\[computer name\].

+If this should happen on another port or url the text file "appsettings.json" must be in Savegame directory can be configured under \[Savegame\]\\MODs\\EWA.
+Several server URLs are suggested - under Http and HttpsDefaultCert only one entry "Url" may remain uncommented other MUST be commented out by //.

+Note: The web server runs exclusively via HTTPS and uses the HTTP only for forwarding to HTTPS.

+## First login
 When starting the EGS server, Empyrion Web Access should display a login mask under the selected ServerURL.

 As the first user, the abbreviation and password are automatically stored and accepted in the user database.
 All users can be subsequently created, changed or deleted via the interface.

+Note: Since the EWA's HTTPS certificate is self-signed, the browser displays a warning that the connection is not secure.
+This can be ignored here.
 ## The main window
 ### System/Game Information
 Top right information about the server (CPU, RAM, HDD), the game (online players, number of Playfield servers, the reserve server and their memory consumption) and the version is displayed.